HamPiRadio/HamPiRadio/README.md

 [Join us on Discord](https://discord.com/invite/RP8QehUP) (Link expires, so reach out if you need help to join)

-What about a gallery of pictures / construction pictures.
-On the website?
+I will add / update photos on the website in the next days.
 M

 Michael, pictures etc, can be part of the README, but I would suggest that items used for reference, should go in the wiki https://github.com/HamPiRadio/HamPiRadio/wiki because when others get involved and contribute, they won't all have access to your website, that why we use collaborative wikis.